mmarcon/mongodb-next-agg-stage/README.md

 In the `example-data` folder you can find some example data to train the model and some to test it.

 **Disclaimer:** I know very little of neural networks and machine learning.
-This experiment is put together by scrolling through tutorial and documentation as I was mostly interested in the use case and getting to something that kind of works as quickly as possible with as little code as possible.
+This experiment is put together by scrolling through tutorials and documentation as I was mostly interested in the use case and getting to something that kind of works as quickly as possible with as little code as possible.

 ## Train the model